Christine Moore Shimmy Yogini

 Each Goddess circle we will dive deeper into understanding the Goddess and how her

-ancient stories and myths give us hope and strength in modern times.
+ancient stories and lore give us hope and strength in modern times.

 This is not a yoga class, but a joining of sisters in circle of support and co creation.